akrabat/changelog_generator/README.md

 ========================

 This project provides a simple way to create a markdown ordered list of issues and pull requests closed with a given milestone on GitHub.
-It uses Zend Framework's `Zend\Http` component to communicate with the GitHub API, and `Zend\Console\Getopt` to handle CLI options parsing.

 The script ensures that any special characters that might break the generated links are scrubbed and substituted with the corresponding HTML entities; as